Looking for some x-rated but enlightening bedtime reading?

 Covering everything from her early life growing up in the San Fernando Valley, Canyon spills the beans on all her misadventures with fellow porn stars including Traci Lords, Ginger Lynn, Ron Jeremy and Peter North.
 As you would expect, there are some bad encounters here along with the highs of a career on top but she handles the subject well and delivers a powerful account of life outside of the glare of the studio lights.

-The Devil Made Me Do It by Georgina Spelvin
+4. The Devil Made Me Do It by Georgina Spelvin

-For all but the dedicated porn fan, the name Georgina Spelvin may not mean that much but this erotic icon of the 1970s was the star of an all-time classic porno movie, The Devil in Miss Jones.
+For all but the dedicated porn fan, the name Georgina Spelvin may not mean much… but this erotic icon of the 1970s was the star of an all-time classic porno movie, The Devil in Miss Jones.
 Released in 1973, this ‘porno chic’ movie was shot by the same director as Deep Throat and is widely regarded as one of the most iconic movies of the Golden Age of Porn.

 Spelvin first shot some softcore lesbian scenes in the late 1950s and 1960s but was immediately catapulted to fame as the lead in The Devil in Miss Jones.
 She followed up with a couple of low-budget sexploitation films and continued making porno movies until 1982 when she retired.